Ex-Accountant General’s Missing Statement Stalls Trial in Alleged N109bn Fraud

 Following the allegation, Justice Halilu Yusuf had ordered a trial-within-trial to authenticate the claim.

-The trouble became worse when EFCC seeking to examine the witness could not find the statement in his own case file.
+The trouble became worst when EFCC seeking to examine the witness could not find the statement in his own case file.

 Responding, Idris’ lawyer, Chief Chris Uche, told the court that the statement was not part of those supplied to him by EFCC, adding that the anti-graft agency had suppressed some documents and that the missing statement of the defendant may be one of the suppressed documents.